xBogdy/123dd/README.md

 This mod, though mostly in a usable state, is currently in an early developement stage.
 That means there might be bugs and future updates **may** contain changes that will not be compatible with worlds that have been run with previous versions.
 Be sure to backup your world before updating.

-The *higher* the version update the more likeley it is for issues to arise, e.g:
+The *greater* the difference inbetween versions the more likely it is for issues to arise, e.g:

 |             |     |            |          |
 | ----------- | --- | ---------- | -------- |